coterahq/dal/README.md

 https://www.loom.com/share/68493cd7620045fd9f538066e245f1ef

+## Data warehouse support

+It only supports snowflake at the moment.

 ## How does it work?

 All you have to do is include a little bit of metadata to tell `dal` which models you would like to expose.
 You can then start the server from inside your dbt project, and that's it.